tamariam/Kiddie-Corner/README.md

 To develop an innovative and user-friendly online toy store platform that caters to various age groups, offering a curated selection of toys, while providing seamless functionality for both customers and shop owners to browse, shop, and manage products efficiently

 ## User Stories and Epics

+To assist the AGILE process, I have created several user stories to help me plan and implement the project.
+These will help me prioritize the features and functionality of the site and ensure that I am delivering an MVP by the deadline.Firstly I start creating epics which were broken down into user stories, each representing a specific feature.
+I utilized the MoSCoW prioritization (Must have, Should have, Could have, Won't have) to categorize and prioritize each user story based on its importance.
+For better planning and estimation, I assigned labels and story points to each user story, considering factors such as time and difficulty.
+This approach helped me gauge the relative effort required for different tasks and maintain a clear sense of priority.
+Also every user story includes acceptance criteria and associated tasks.Also I found it beneficial to transition to organizing my work into sprints with milestones.
+I structured the project into ten sprints  milestones.
+By grouping related user stories into each milestone, I could efficiently tackle tasks in a more focused manner.

 Epic-1  : Work Environment Setup
 - As a **developer** I can **install Django and essential libraries**,